-Elinor Rufeizen is a conductor and clarinetist, recently graduated from The Juilliard School with a master’s degree in orchestral conducting, studying with mentors Alan Gilbert and David Robertson.
-She has made appearances at Alice Tully Hall, Merkin Concert Hall, Peter Jay Sharp Theatre, Severance Hall and Cité de la Musique.
-Ms. Rufeizen has worked with musicians such as Emanuel Ax, Daniil Trifonov, Susan Graham, and composers Jörg Widmann, Shulamit Ran, Steven Stucky, Steven Mackey and Andrew Norman.
+Elinor Rufeizen, both a conductor and a clarinetist, recently graduated from The Juilliard School with a master’s degree in orchestral conducting.
+She has appeared in New York at Alice Tully Hall, Merkin Concert Hall, and the Peter Jay Sharp Theatre; in Cleveland at Severance Hall; and in Paris at the Cité de la Musique.
 Her 2019/2020 engagements included debuts conducting The Juilliard Orchestra, Metropolis Ensemble, and St. Louis Symphony Youth Orchestra.
-Elinor was chosen as a 2020 semi-finalist at the Siemens Hallé International Conductors Competition and was a finalist for a position as assistant conductor for the Dallas and St. Louis Symphony Orchestras.
-Ms. Rufeizen has served as an assistant conductor for John Adams, Barbara Hannigan and Marin Alsop.
-She had masterclasses with Gianandrea Noseda, and Matthias Pintscher and was invited to participate at Tanglewood Music Festival.
-Elinor Rufeizen is a recipient of the Bruno Walter Memorial Scholarship and Charles Schiff Conducting award.
-She studied at the Conservatoire National Supérieur de Musique et de Danse de Paris and Cleveland Institute of Music.
+A 2020 semi-finalist at the Siemens Hallé International Conductors Competition, Rufeizen was also a finalist for a position as assistant conductor for the Dallas and St. Louis Symphony Orchestras.
+She has served as an assistant conductor for John Adams, Barbara Hannigan and Marin Alsop, and was invited to participate in the Tanglewood Music Festival.
+She is a recipient of the Bruno Walter Memorial Scholarship and Charles Schiff Conducting Award.
+Rufeizen studied at the Conservatoire National Supérieur de Musique et de Danse de Paris and the Cleveland Institute of Music.